reeddunkle/Codjo/References/Optimizing.md

 Complexity
 ----

-Borrowing from the above definition, we can say that an algorithm's complexity measures how the function responds when you change the input size.
-The goal of optimizing, then, is to reduce that response.
+Borrowing from the above definition, we can say that an algorithm's complexity measures how the function responds when you change the input size, which is another way of defining its performance.
+The goal of optimizing, then, is to reduce that response and improve its performance.

 Time